The Sparse Grids Matlab kit -- a Matlab implementation of sparse grids for high-dimensional function approximation and uncertainty quantification: The Sparse Grids Matlab Kit: operations on sparse grids

 \subsection{Polynomial Chaos Expansion and Sobol indices computation}

-The sparse grid approximation of a function $f$ is based on Lagrange interpolation polynomials, and hence is a nodal approximation.
-Sometimes it is interesting to work with modal approximations instead, like the generalized Polynomial Chaos Expansion (gPCE), i.e., an expansion of $f$ over multi-variate $\rho$-orthonormal polynomials:
+The sparse-grid approximation of a function $f$ is based on Lagrange interpolation polynomials, and hence is a nodal approximation.
+However, sometimes it is interesting to work with modal approximations instead, specifically with the generalized Polynomial Chaos Expansion (gPCE) \cite{xiu.karniadakis:wiener,ernst:approximability,sudret:sobol}, i.e., an expansion of $f$ over multi-variate $\rho$-orthonormal polynomials \cite{gautschi:orthogonal,szego:orthogonal}, \Ladd{that gets typically truncated as}:

-where $\Lambda \subset \Nset^N$ is a multi-index set (note that here multi-indices can have entries with value zero), and $\mathcal{P}_{\pp} = \prod_{n=1}^N P_{p_n}(y_n)$ are products of $N$ univariate $\rho_n$-orthonormal polynomials of degree $p_n$.
-An example of a situation when having the gPCE expansion of $f$ is helpful is the computation of the Sobol indices for global sensitivity analysis of $f$: an efficient way to compute such Sobol indices is indeed to perform some algebraic manipulations on the coefficients of the gPCE, $c_{\pp}$, see \cite{feal:compgeo}.

-The \SGK actually provides functions to evaluate a number of different multi-variate orthonormal polynomials $\mathcal{P}_{\pp}$: the list of available polynomials with the corresponding orthonormal pdf and the associated function names are listed in Table \ref{tab:orthopol}.

-Thus, a gPCE in \SGK is completely determined upon prescribing a multi-index set $\Lambda$ and the vector containing the corresponding expansion coefficients: \begin{itemize} \item the multi-index set $\Lambda$ can be constructed with the same procedures detailed in Sect.\ \ref{sect:multiidx-set}: the only difference is that now the entries of each multi-index indicate a polynomial degree, therefore entries with value zero are allowed.
-This can be obtained e.g. by means of the option \mcode{base=0} in the function \mcode{multiidx_gen}.